tlaanemaa/tinioc/README.md

 This is what we'll be using to inject our dependency and this is also what we'll be writing our implementation against.
 Keeping the bindings in a central place like this gives us a simple overview of all the components we've got in our system.

 An easier (but not ideal) way to create id <-> type pairs is to keep them right next to your implementation.
-This seems convenient, its all in one place and you can derive the interface from the implementation, less work.
-The problem is, it doesn't actually give much decoupling.
+This seems convenient, it's all in one place and you can derive the interface from the implementation, less work.
+The problem is, it doesn't give much decoupling.
 That's because you're effectively depending on the implementation and not an abstraction, the interface.
-You also wont get the same typings help, if you introduce a breaking change to your component you wont be notified until you look at the components you broke.
+You also won't get the same typings help, if you introduce a breaking change to your component you won't be notified until you look at the components you broke.
 Nevertheless, here's an example of that:

 ```ts